 Pumpkin Cupcakes with Cream Cheese Frosting

-Why this recipe works: Pumpkin spice cupcakes have pumpkin puree, brown sugar and pumpkin pie spice for the ultimate pumpkin flavor.
-The cinnamon cream cheese frosting complements the cupcake’s flavor palette perfectly.
+Pumpkin cupcakes have pumpkin puree, brown sugar and pumpkin pie spice for the ultimate pumpkin flavor.
+The best frosting for pumpkin cupcakes is cinnamon cream cheese frosting.
+It complements the cupcakes’ flavor palette perfectly.

 - Preheat oven to 350 F. Line a muffin pan with paper liners.

 - Whisk together the dry ingredients—flour, baking powder, baking soda, salt and pumpkin pie spice.